Sometimes I go a long time without doing it.

 This is more than a serendipitous gift.
 It is a reliable method for living an authentic and inspired life.

 or if I am so stuck I just can’t bring myself to leave the couch.

 If I am able to quiet myself long enough to reach the inner stillness of a plant or stone, something magical happens.

 All the chatter.
 All the advice.
 All the rules.
 All the shoulds just drop away.
 If I can just get to that place of stillness (not like meditation – its no work at all), to plain old nothing-ness,and wait there… the muse arrives.
 She carries a clear and simple message instead of a thunderous cacophony of multitudinous to-dos.

 Her message isn’t always easy to follow, but it is always clear.

 If you are having trouble getting clear about what’s next, you may just need some time on your back under the swaying trees.

 The next thing often flows naturally after you complete the thing.
 When we get of track we can get all super side-tracked and inefficient.
 All we need is a re-set, a reminder that surrender is way better than forcing things.

 I believe that when we surrender we come up with ideas and plans that no amount of strategy could ever surpass, or even approach.

-I decided that I would only take action after laying on my back or the equivalent (that’s advanced technique and you can learn it in the Soft Animal Salon).
+I decided that I would only take action after laying on my back or the equivalent (that’s advanced technique and you can learn it in Soft Animal).
 I made a pact with the Muse, that I would pursue her guidance even if it seemed crazy.